 Wilderness therapy provides a unique environment, eliminating all distractions for teens through therapeutic processes and guided expeditions.
 These tools are utilized in order for an intervention in teens with behavioral and emotional problems to occur.
 Wilderness programs, in addition to providing a fun environment for teens to grow as individuals, promotes new behaviors and allows teens the opportunity to develop wilderness skills like fire building, bow drilling, mountaineering, and navigation.
 Wilderness therapy also provides them with a social environment to build relationships and communication skills with peers, working on psychological, behavioral and emotional growth.

 In the past, wilderness therapy has helped teens struggling with emotional and behavioral struggles such as poor school performance, trauma issues, grief, depression, anxiety, disordered eating, attachment issues, and defiance.
 During wilderness therapy, nature acts as a healing mechanism for past wounds.
 Wilderness therapy programs are family-based, integrating family therapy throughout the program.
 They are also experiential in nature and include cognitive behavioral modalities that help teens struggling with behavioral and emotional struggles.

 Wilderness therapy allows teens to learn more about themselves as individuals.
 With an immersion into nature, teens begin to realize that there’s more to life than the superficial work they experience on a daily basis.
 The experience of being out in nature is unlike any other experience.
 It has proven health benefits and can change a teen’s view of the world.

-Wild, an Academy-Award nominated film based on the bestselling memoir, follows the journey of Cheryl Strayed (played by Reese Witherspoon) on a 1,100 mile solo hike across the treacherous Pacific Crest trail after the death of her mother and a brief dalliance with heroin.
+Wild, an Academy-Award nominated film based on the bestselling memoir, follows the journey of Cheryl Strayed (played by Reese Witherspoon) on a 1,100 mile solo hike across the treacherous Pacific Crest trail after the loss of her mother and a brief dalliance with heroin.
 This story reflects the healing and self-discovering properties of being out in the wilderness.
 In Wild, the story culminates to Strayed finding herself, just like in any wilderness program for adolescents.